Email Communication Security: A Summary of Data Encryption Techniques

 Command Description

-from cryptography.fernet import Fernet Imports the Fernet class from the cryptography library for encryption and decryption.
+from cryptography.fernet import Fernet Imports the cryptography library's Fernet class for encryption and decoding.

-Fernet.generate_key() Generates a secure secret key for symmetric encryption.
+Fernet.generate_key() Creates a safe secret key that is suitable for symmetric encryption.

-response.json() Parses the response of a fetch request as JSON.
+response.json() Interprets a fetch request's answer as JSON.

 Backend Scripting with Python